-Not all calculators are created equal, which is why we included three very different calculators on our list.
-The Texas Instruments TI-36X Pro Engineering and Scientific Calculator is the preferred calculator for older students in high school and college, as well as professionals.
-This calculator assists in geometry, statistics, biology and more and can be used in situations when graphing calculators are not permitted, which is often the case in tests and exams.
+Not all calculators are created equal, which is why we included a variety of calculators on our list.
+Scientific calculators assist in geometry, statistics, biology and chemistry and can be used in situations when graphing calculators are not permitted, which is often the case in tests and exams.

-The Casio fx-115ES is a calculator that not only mirrors the style of your textbooks, but will also allow you to backtrack through your calculations step by step, so you better understand how you arrived at the (hopefully) correct answer.
+Calculators with mathematic equations allow students to backtrack through calculations step by step, so they can better understand how they arrived at the (hopefully) correct answer.

-We also included the Helect Standard Function Desktop Calculator, a more straightforward calculator that is better adept at helping with everyday math problems involving balancing a budget, crunching numbers for a project, and general invoicing.
-We like this calculator for home and office use, especially for older users thanks to the large and sturdy buttons that are easy to read.
+Desktop calculators are more straightforward and are better adept at helping with everyday math problems involving balancing a budget, crunching numbers for a project and general invoicing.
+We like these calculators for home and office use.

 1. Texas Instruments TI-84 Plus CE Graphing Calculator